The Weald School: Extracurricular activities

-Radio Weald

-Radio Weald is a Student Radio Station and has been running since 2001 and broadcasts over 87.7FM and across the school computer network once a year for a week at the end of the summer term.
-In July 2008 the station broadcast for the first time over the internet as well as on FM and in school.
-Since September 2007 there have also been regular Friday Lunchtime broadcasts played in the School Canteen.
-From September 2008 Radio Weald began sending out Friday Broadcasts over the internet through the Radio Weald website.
-Radio Weald now also has a forum for listeners and crew to have their say on the broadcasts and suggest ideas for upcoming shows.
-In the week commencing 13 July 2009, Radio Weald hosted their annual Week Broadcast, but with a difference.
-This time there was no broadcast over FM radio on 87.7FM like in previous years.
-Instead, it was heavily focused on the internet and in-school audience.
-The idea came from a visit by two students to the BBC, enjoying a whole day of media.

-Weald TV

-Weald TV is a student run television producer.
-They started producing content in September 2018 after the school received funding to buy a full green screen setup and outdoor filming setup.
-They meet on a Wednesday after school to plan and shoot videos for the school and local community.
-Weald TV is run by older students who train and teach the younger students as they progress through the schools leadership award system.

 Classrooms for Kenya

 Since a visit to Kenya by a number of staff and students in the summer of 2006 the school has had links with schools in Kenya.
 When the project started after this visit all of these schools had mud buildings which regularly got washed away and needed re-building.
 In the School's 50th Year (2006-7 Academic Year) the school decided to try and raise £50,000 to build new Brick Classrooms at these schools.
 The Students rose to the challenge; in the summer of 2007 another set of staff and students went out to Kenya again to help build the new classrooms the school had paid for.
 Another trip was planned for the summer of 2008, but due to the political unrest in the country it was cancelled, and a teacher is going out instead to deliver a large amount of clothing, stationery and computer equipment to the rebuilt schools.
-After the insurrection of 2008 another big push is planned for the 2008–9 academic year.
-The plan is to raise another £30,000 to finish completely re-building Lumuli Primary School.
-This was and is in the worst state of all the schools the project has been working with and it is hoped that by the end of 2009 that it will be completely re-built to brick classrooms.
+After the insurrection of 2008 another big push was planned for the 2008–9 academic year.
+The plan was to raise another £30,000 to finish completely re-building Lumuli Primary School.
+This was in the worst state of all the schools the project has been working with and it was hoped that by the end of 2009 that it would be completely re-built to brick classrooms.